mauritssilvis/darts/cli/java/README.md

 Using `darts`, you can, however, fix the number of throws.
 Two different modes of fixing the number of throws exist.

-First, you can look for *optimal* checkouts with a fixed number of darts.
+First, you can look for all *optimal* checkouts with a fixed number of darts.
 To that end, pass the desired number to the `-n` or `--throws` option.
 For example: